Pectis

 Pectis is a genus of flowering plants in the family Asteraceae described as a genus by Linnaeus in 1759.

 The name is derived from the Latin word pecten, meaning "comb."
 It refers to the marginally-bristled leaves or the pappus form.
 These plants vary in appearance but they usually bear yellow daisy-like flower heads.
 Members of the genus are known generally as cinchweeds (current usage) or chinchweeds (older name).

 They are native to the Americas, including the West Indies.

-Species accepted by the Plants of the World Online as of December 2022:
+Species accepted by Plants of the World Online as of December 2022: